 Sun 21 Sunday - sunny: We returned to Salzburg by way of two ICE's and an EC.
-We had a choice of 3 or 4 routes to the main train station from the bus stop only 1/2 block from hotel.
-The first one to come along was a bus tat took us on a final tour of the city to Alexanderplatz, where we caught an S-bahn that backtracked to the station.
+We had a choice of 3 or 4 routes to the Berlin's main train station from the bus stop only 1/2 block from hotel.
+The first one to come along was a bus that took us on a final tour of the city to Alexanderplatz, where we caught an S-bahn that backtracked to the station.

 We boarded a crowded ICE to Nürnberg, grabbing seats together and facing the right way, not a less comfortable table shared with others.
 The only problem was I forgot to check the electronic reservation display at the seat; and we were displaced almost imediately at next stop, Berlin Sudkreutz, and had to split up.
 I found a seat at table with 3 others, not as comfortable.
 A elderly lady across the aisle talked nonstop to a silent companion.
 It sounded loud, perhaps because we were in a quiet car.
 The AC and WC were out of order (a printed paper "Klimaanlage defekt" was sign posted).
 Staff distributed free mineral water.